mikeytown2/masternode/stake/energi.md

 ![](https://i.imgur.com/nSJ6oKK.png "")
 Wait for it to scan your harddrive and then look for any files with wallet.dat in the name.

-#### My VPS got restarted and now my masternode is not running.
-You need to start the Masternode again.
-Unlock the Wallet.
-Energi - Wallet -> Masternodes -> Start MISSING.
-It should be running again.

-#### Wrong amout is shown in coin control features.
-Send all coins from addreses that have a wrong amount so that the value in thoese are zero.
-Restart wallet.

-#### Edit masternode.conf
-Tools -> Open masternode configuration file.

-If the above doesn't work you can do this:
-Windows:
-windows key + r
-`nodepad %appdata%/energicore/masternode.conf`
-Copy Paste the above line into the run dialog box.
-and if that doesn't work try
-windows key + r
-`nodepad %userprofile%\AppData\Roaming\energicore\masternode.conf`

-Mac:
-go to Finder -> Menubar (top of screen) -> Go -> Utilities, open Terminal, type in
-`open -a TextEdit ~/Library/Application\ Support/EnergiCore/masternode.conf`
-If you already have a terminal window open and want another one, go to the Menubar (top of screen) -> new window -> new windows with profile - basic.
-Then paste in the above command.

 #### Edit energi.conf
 Tools -> Open wallet configuration file.